Liwen-A/Algorithms/README.md

 # Algorithms
-This is repo created to store my implementation of various algoithms I studied.
+This is repo created to store my implementation of various MST algoithms I studied.